Image in the public domain

 Harriet Tubman was born into slavery in Maryland.
 She escaped and came back to lead hundreds of enslaved people to New York and Canada along the route of the Underground Railroad.
 She was also a spy for the United States Army during the American Civil War.
 Nearly 200 years after her birth, Harriet Tubman is being honored with a visitor center in her name, located near her birthplace in Maryland.
 The visitor center depicts her life and the Underground Railroad, including interactive images that show her journey to the north.
 Listen to learn more about Harriet Tubman and this inspirational and historic place.

 After Abraham Lincoln signed the Emancipation Proclamation, millions of enslaved people in Confederate territory were freed.
 This raised the question of what was to happen to them now that they were free.
-In Savannah, Georgia, a group of black leaders met to discuss this very issue.
-This meeting led to an order to distribute land taken from the confederacy and some army mules to local blacks.
+In Savannah, Georgia, a group of Black leaders met to discuss this very issue.
+This meeting led to an order to distribute land taken from the confederacy and some army mules to local Black people.
 But the promise was taken back.
-This led to the phrase “40 acres and a mule,” a phrase historically taken to symbolize the broken promises made by the U.S. government to America’s black population in the post-war years.
+This led to the phrase “40 acres and a mule,” a phrase historically taken to symbolize the broken promises made by the U.S. government to America’s Black population in the post-war years.
 In this story, several historians are interviewed about this famous meeting in Savannah.
 They detail the historical context for the meeting, the details of the conversation, the resulting field order, and the reasons behind why the order was later taken back.

 The Lexile Audio Measure is an indicator of the complexity of an audio passage.
 It is based on a scientifically developed scale with a maximum score of 2000L.How to Use Lexile Audio Measures